JuliaGraphics/Luxor.jl/docs/src/polygons.md

 ![polyperimeter](assets/figures/polyperimeter.png)

+### Polygon resampling

+Luxor functions can return the first part or last part of a polygon.
+Or you can ask for a resampling of a polygon, choosing either to increase the number of points (which places new points to the "lines" joining the vertices) or decrease them (which changes the shape of the polygon).

 `polyportion()` and `polyremainder()` return part of a polygon depending on the fraction you supply.
 For example, `polyportion(p, 0.5)` returns the first half of polygon `p`, `polyremainder(p, .75)` returns the last quarter of it.

 ```@example